adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » I prefer to be true to myself, even at the hazard of incurring the ridicule of others, rather than to be false, and to incur my own abhorrence. - Frederick Douglass</code></pre>
+<pre><code>1 » I look forward to a great future for America - a future in which our country will match its military strength with our moral restraint, its wealth with our wisdom, its power with our purpose. - John F. Kennedy</code></pre>
-<pre><code>2 » Be miserable.
-Or motivate yourself.
-Whatever has to be done, it's always your choice. - Wayne Dyer</code></pre>
+<pre><code>2 » Friendship is an arrangement by which we undertake to exchange small favors for big ones. - Montesquieu</code></pre>
-<pre><code>3 » People don't notice whether it's winter or summer when they're happy. - Anton Chekhov</code></pre>
+<pre><code>3 » We aim above the mark to hit the mark. - Ralph Waldo Emerson</code></pre>
 </details>

 <!--END_SECTION:waka-->